 How should I take Tradjenta?

 Take Tradjenta exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take this medicine with or without food.